UNCERTAIN PEOPLE BUY MORE STUFF

 —

-Just the right amount of inadequate and insecure.
+Just the right amount of inadequate.

-It’s why no brand invests its marketing dollars in telling you you're great, everything is awesome and you're perfect the way you are.
-Some will make it seem like that's what they're saying.
-But they're not.
-Not really.
+It’s why no brand will ever invest its marketing dollars in telling you you're great, everything is awesome and you're perfect as you are.

 “Capitalism not only exploits insecurities…it generates them for profit.”

-They manufacture desire by manufacturing anxiety.
+We manufacture desire by manufacturing anxiety.

 Look at the fashion system's accelerated trend cycle.
 What used to be predictable, set seasons has become endless drops and overlapping micro-trends.
 The moment you feel settled in your style, confident in your choices, something new arrives to make those choices feel outdated, irrelevant, embarrassing, tragic.

-said in her still-blistering 2021 Substack essay Beauty Culture Is a Public Health Issue:“Beauty culture positions normal features as “flaws” to be “fixed”.
-It systematically breaks down self-esteem and installs shame, so that it can then sell “confidence” back to you.”
+“Beauty culture…systematically breaks down self-esteem and installs shame, so that it can then sell “confidence” back to you.”

 The more inadequate we feel, the more valuable we are.